IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 <img src="images/roc.png" alt="drawing" width="700"/>

+## Binary Performance Evaluation
-To score binary classifier predictions (1=noisy, 0=artifact-free), first threshold a table of multiclass probability scores reassigning resulting labels >=2 to the value 1 (i.e. noisy) and those equal to 1 to the value (0=artifact-free).
-Then pass the binary predictions CSV table and `qc/truth_binary.csv` as ordered arguments to `pr.py` as follows:
+To score classifier predictions as a set of binary labels (1=noisy, 0=artifact-free), first threshold the table of multiclass probability scores reassigning predicted class labels >=2 to the value of 1 (i.e. noisy) and those equal to 1 to the value of 0 (i.e. artifact-free).
+Nest, save the resulting binary predictions CSV table and pass it to `pr.py` along with `qc/truth_binary.csv` as follows:

 ```
 $ python pr.py pred_binary.csv truth_binary.csv